Szudrowicz-Mateusz/Appointment_WEB/README.md

 * Register, Login, Logout and checking data about your account
 * Modifying data about your account
 * Sending email about adding appointments
+* Adding you own profile picture up to 3MB

 ## This is how it should look like
 ![image](https://github.com/Szudrowicz-Mateusz/Appointment_WEB/assets/103212278/7956c2e5-8161-4455-bad1-c2e0cea1a74c)